ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

  - `https://nemlogin.dk/internal/credential/type/test`

-You can configure authn context class references in profiles on the authentication method.
+You can configure authn context class references in profiles (click **Show advanged** to see profiles) on the authentication method.
 In the case you need to provide different sets of authn context class references.
 E.g., if you need to support step-up authentication.
 Then you would create one profile with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/Substantial` and another profile with authn context class reference `https://data.gov.dk/concept/core/nsis/loa/High`.